 Can you talk while wearing the whitening strips?

-Yes.
+Yes, you can talk while wearing ARC whitening strips.
 ARC strips are designed to stick securely to your teeth, allowing you to talk and move your mouth naturally during treatment.
 However, you should never eat or drink anything while you are wearing the strips, with the sole exception of water.